Jiaqi54497/LLPS-proteins/README.md

 My model is based on the idea from the following source:

-/*Learning the molecular grammar of protein condensates from sequence determinants and embeddings Kadi L. Saar, Alexey S. Morgunov, Runzhang Qi, William E. Arter, Georg Krainer, Alpha A. Lee, Tuomas P. J. Knowles Proceedings of the National Academy of Sciences Apr 2021, 118 (15) e2019053118; DOI: 10.1073/pnas.201905311*/
+*Learning the molecular grammar of protein condensates from sequence determinants and embeddings Kadi L. Saar, Alexey S. Morgunov, Runzhang Qi, William E. Arter, Georg Krainer, Alpha A. Lee, Tuomas P. J. Knowles Proceedings of the National Academy of Sciences Apr 2021, 118 (15) e2019053118; DOI: 10.1073/pnas.201905311*